 Parent-level covariates are suggestive of selectivity effects at their means.
-Parents with head-quarters in East Germany (including Berlin) are slightly more likely to expand to CEE and OIN than the average German MNE.
+Parents with headquarters in East Germany (including Berlin) are slightly more likely to expand to CEE and OIN than the average German MNE.
+For all other parent-firm regressors, regional conditional means (columns 2 to 5) exceed the unconditional mean (column 1), and regional means tend to be the lower the higher the frequency of MNE presence.
 Conditional on their presence abroad, MNEs exhibit larger home workforces, larger parent-firm equity or debt, and higher parent-firm capital-labor ratios.